devlooped/avatar/README.md

 * Custom `Stub.Of<T>` factory that creates stunts that have common behaviors configured automatically.

+* Configuring the built-in *DefaultValueBehavior* so that every time a string property is retrieved, it gets a random lorem ipsum value.

 * Logging all calls to a stunt to the Xunit output helper.